2.6 Policy on Sexual Harassment

 Faculty and staff members have an ethical obligation to promote the College’s educational mission by fostering an atmosphere of mutual trust and respect.
 Given the inherent inequity that exists in the relationships between faculty or staff members and students, no faculty or staff member shall have a romantic and/or sexual relationship, consensual or otherwise, with a student over whom he or she has supervisory, instructional or evaluative authority.
 For the purposes of this policy, the definition of faculty member will also include graduate assistants.

 Consensual sexual relationships between a supervisor and his/her supervisee, while not expressly forbidden at Ithaca College, have the potential for exploitation.
 Because of the power disparity inherent in such professional relationships, consent will not necessarily protect an individual from allegations of harassment.

-Responsibility for ensuring enforcement of this policy is delegated to the Associate Counsel and director of equal opportunity compliance.
+Responsibility for ensuring enforcement of this policy is delegated to the Office of Human Resources.
 Faculty members and staff with supervisory responsibilities are expected to maintain an employment and educational environment that is free of sexual harassment.
 Ultimately, however, preventing sexual harassment and creating an environment in which such behavior is recognized as unequivocally unacceptable require commitment from all members of the community.